ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

     Again, `(pLu | pp)` is derived from step 1, and it's the value of `properties[uint("A")]`.

-3. Lastly, we check if the extracted value is exactly `pLu` ie. is the character is exactly upper case.
+3. Lastly, we check if the extracted value is exactly `pLu` ie. is the character exactly upcase.
 It can't be `pLu` and `pLl` at the same time.
 That would make a strange letter.

     ```golang
     ((pLu | pp) & pLmask) == pLu // 010000000 == 010000000, true